n8layman/project-template/README.md

 <!-- badges: end -->

 Welcome!
-This repository is my project pipeline template.
+My name is Nate and this repository is my project pipeline template.
 I hope it provides some help getting your project started!
+For more information about me, please see my [website](https://n8layman.github.io/).

 ## Set-up and installation